 IMO 2020 is fast approaching and it is estimated that nearly 3,000 vessels will have scrubbers installed by 2020.
-For the majority of owners and their crew members, scrubber systems are new technology and, as with any new system, teething problems can be expected, P&I Club Gard warns.
-Compliant fuels, too, would bring about their own challenges.
+For the majority of owners and their crew members, scrubber systems are new technology and, as with any system, teething problems can be expected, Club P&I Gard warns.
+Compliant fuels, too, would bring about their challenges.